The LaMar Lighting Story

 Eventually, they needed a new path, so they sold out the finished stock and got out of the product supply side of the lighting business.
 Through some beneficial agreements, both with Kelly and other metal suppliers, LaMar was back in the assembly business.

 The company stayed in Garden City South for two years, after which they outgrew the space.
-The next move took the young company to new buildings in Freeport, where they assembled the full line of fluorescent fixtures.
+The next move took the young company to new buildings in Freeport in 1962, where they assembled the full line of fluorescent fixtures.

 In the mid 1980’s, Larry’s son Jeff, and Morty’s son Barry began the succession process to assume the leadership roles.
 With a continual eye towards the future, the second generation made a move to a new larger location in 1994 that would accommodate a state of the art metal fabrication operation, increased manufacturing capacity, and larger more efficient warehousing and distribution.
 Coupled with growth into new technology, new products and new markets, the company moved forward for the next 30 plus years.

 Now over 60 years since Larry and Morty started their humble fluorescent lighting company, Lamar Lighting has progressed into a full fledged LED lighting producer with a continually growing line of products, while still maintaining the ‘family’ based focus on quality and service that set the company in motion in 1957.